apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 <!--truncate-->

-- In Pulsar 2.4.1, we instead of using a shaded JAR to start a java function instance, use different classLoaders to load the internal pulsar code, user code, and the interfaces that the two interacts with each other.
+- Before Pulsar 2.4.2, we instead of using a shaded JAR to start a java function instance, use different classLoaders to load the internal pulsar code, user code, and the interfaces that the two interacts with each other.

   This is a good change, but this change will cause the following two problems:
     - The windowed functions were broken when we changed java function instance to use classLoaders.
     - When using the `--output-serde-classname` option, functionClassLoader is not set correctly.

   In Pulsar 2.4.2, we fixed this issue to make sure them works.

-- In Pulsar 2.4.1, Broker fails to start with function worker enabled and broker client using TLS.
+- Before Pulsar 2.4.2, Broker fails to start with function worker enabled and broker client using TLS.

   Looking at the startup code when running the function worker with the broker, it is checking for TLS enabled in the `function_worker.yml` file to determine whether or not to use the TLS port, but when setting TLS enabled on the function worker, it is checking the `broker.conf`.
 Since the function worker is running with the broker, it makes sense to look to the `broker.conf` as the single source of truth about whether or not to use TLS.

   In Pulsar 2.4.2 changed the code to check the broker client is configured to use TLS.
 If it is, then use TLS for the function worker, otherwise use plain text.

 - In Pulsar Functions, we support the use of Bookkeeper to store the state of functions.
 But when user attempts to fetch from function state a key that doesn't exist, an NPE will happen.
 In Pulsar 2.4.2, we add the correct error